 The law is applied to a broad range of activities, including raising issues of public interest and other standard journalistic practices.
-157

 The law unifies the existing registers of "foreign agents".
 At the same time, it establishes a separate register of persons "affiliated" with a "foreign agent" by including anyone who is in any way connected (or was connected) with organisations and/or individuals carrying such a status.
 This is very far-reaching.
 Persons affiliated with foreign agents can be their founders or those working there, but also those who are paid by them for "political work".
-Seems that a paid lecture given for an organisation qualified as foreign agent would be sufficient for being included into the register of "persons affiliated with foreign agents".
+It seems that a paid lecture given for an organisation qualified as foreign agent would be sufficient for being included into the register of "persons affiliated with foreign agents".
 That makes foreign agents "toxic" - contacts with them can have serious negative consequences.
 Although the "foreign-agent" regime itself is not applied immediately to the "persons affiliated", in case of a repetitious contact it is applied to them as well.
 As it is also sufficient to have had contact in the past, the law applies retroactively, and that even if the cooperation with an organisation qualified as "foreign agent" took place before the qualification.
 While it is not yet clear, if the law will be applied in that way, it creates a worrying legal uncertainty.
-In the law will be applied in that way, it creates a worrying legal uncertainty.